Developer Guide

 # 2. list created configurations

-vast configuration list
+vast config list

-vast execution local run --config <config-name> --runs 1 ./test_out
+vast exec local run --config <config-name> --runs 1 ./test_out

 5. Execute in Cluster